 Of course, Progressive Metal covers lots of sins and it takes a lot of musical skills to produce good content.
 On the other hand, the style is usually also an indicator of much creative energy at work.

-Now, there is a large crowd out there professing that their forte lies in the progressive nirvana of the #metal universe.
-You’ll find loads of bands out there strumming a few djents, madly hitting the percussion, howling weirdly around the stage and calling this prog.
+Now, there is a large crowd out there professing that their forte lies in the progressive nirvana of the metal universe.
+Many of them bands out there strum a few djents, madly hit the percussion, howl weirdly around the stage and call this prog.
 So much so at times that you are served with a confused pandemonium of soundbytes that stops making sense after a while.
+Come again, will ya?

 The Reticent is doing that not only through the undeniable musical prowess, but a lot with authenticity, passion and emotions.
 Those elements will carry the flag to success.
 Eve is very strong in all of those categories.
 Specifically the emotions department is a real heavy hitter, but more to this later.

 On the Eve of a Goodbye often strikes me as a strange mix between Wilderun and Steven Wilson with a dark twist.
-It is a very varied piece of #metal done by a truly talented musician.
+The album is a very varied piece of metal done by a truly talented musician.
 Skillful, nuanced integration of clear voice and growls – depending on the mood of the moment – are followed by piano sounds, hard guitar riffs or soft acoustics.
 To illustrate, have a glance at The Confrontation and the dialogue with the daemon of sorts.

 I specifically liked the wind instruments included at certain points of the album.
 The way Hathcock uses voice and sets of specific instruments to demonstrate mood is amazingly well done.
 For example the use of the Hammered Dulcimer at the very end of the album is very fitting.